Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventRevokedOperator"></a>

 ### EventRevokedOperator
-EventRevokedOperator is emitted on Msg/RevokeOperator.
+EventRevokedOperator is emitted when an authorization is revoked.
-Since: finschia
+Since: 0.46.0 (finschia)

 | Field | Type | Label | Description |